Art-Sells/Arells/Build-Notes.md

 *Investments Wrapper (main child wrapper):*
 - [total of all investments from all assets "acVatops","acVacts", etc with ] <- should be styled exactly like the "Purchased Amount, Current Amount, profits, etc" sections below the asset pages
 - "Toggle liquid solid"
-- [ Edit Invesmtments ]<- button that changes to [Hide Edit Investments]  acts the same way as the "show investments" button that populates a list of ALL investments invesmtents [aggregate of all the assets] 5 per row.... list that heights/scrolls down... the same as the assets pages except this time have it height up all the sections/wrappers below it.... and when hide edit investments is clicked, it heights down the sections back to their places...
-- - Each Investment list is ordered the same as the assets show invesmtnets list but this time, the section that holds their information the texts/number color/styling and section that wraps them is color coded to match the asset that holds it...
-And also add a tiny asset icon on the top center of their corresponding sections. dont forget about the "load 5 more" button that also heights down and scrolls odown also...
 *Add Investments Wrapper (Investments Child Wrapper): only show if there's an asset/investment not shown from email json, otherwise hide*
 - - Add Investments <- title same sizing styling as the "Investments" title inside asset pages except same color as the "My Investments" title....
 *Add Investments Child Wrapper:*